bithium/devise_imapable/README.md

 MIT License.
 Copyright 2019 [Bithium](https://www.bithium.com)

-You are not granted rights or licenses to the trademarks of [Bithium](https://www.bithium.com), including without limitation the Bithium name or logo.
+You are not granted rights or licenses to the trademarks of [Bithium](https://www.bithium.com), including without limitation Bithium's name and logo.